gabicortes/prospHer/README.md

+# HerTechConnect
+The HerTechConnect app came out of our shared experience as women who have changed careers and moved into the tech industry.
+It provides valuable support for women who are both new and experienced in a male-dominated industry through mentorship and peer-to-peer support.
+Alongside this the app provides training content which allows the users to learn technology skills which will make them valuable employees.

+We have built this app React JS, Bootstrap and Node.

 # Meet the ProspHER team
 ### Kelly Harr (Project Manager)
+Hi, my name is Kelly.
+I am a Software Developer based in Boulder, CO.  [https://www.linkedin.com/in/kharr/](https://www.linkedin.com/in/kharr/)
 ### Chrissy Lowe (Design/UX)
 I’m Chrissy, a UX Designer & Marketer based in Paris, France.
 ### Roshmi Bhaumik (Business Analyst)
+I am Roshmi.
+I am a Software Developer based in Colorado, USA. [https://www.linkedin.com/in/roshmibhaumik/](https://www.linkedin.com/in/roshmibhaumik/)
 ### Jade Kneen (Software Developer)
 Hi, my name is Jade.
 I'm a Software Developer based in Manchester, UK.
 Check out my blog [here](http://www.jadekneen.dev)
 ### Gabi Cortes (Software Developer)
 I’m Gabi, a junior Front End Developer based in Edinburgh, UK.
-Check out my portfolio at (gabicortes.com)
+Check out my portfolio at [gabicortes.com](https://www.gabicortes.com)
-### Michelle DHoodge (QA/Design)
+### Michelle D'Hoodge (QA/Design)
+Hi, my name is Michelle.
+I work as a Linux Systems Administrator  in Livermore, CA.  [https://www.linkedin.com/in/michelle-d-hooge-b391612/](https://www.linkedin.com/in/michelle-d-hooge-b391612/)

 # Getting Started with Create React App